deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 For the herbivores, war seemed to be...more a show of strength.
 It was a display ritual.
 In the fructivorous Rauwryhr’s case, their natural cultural unit was a tightly knit large family group, which had historically done little more than skirmish harmlessly with each other to establish territories among the huge low-gravity forests of their homeworld.
 They hadn’t seriously gone to war in generations, though being naturally good gliders and quite capable of flying on their home planet, they apparently made pretty good fighter pilots.

 Too bad their bodies just couldn’t handle serious acceleration.
-Their reflexes were up to snuff, but the kind of G-forces a well-conditioned human or gaoian pilot could endure would literally crush a Rauwryhr’s ribs.
+Their reflexes were up to snuff, but the kind of G-forces a well-conditioned human or Gaoian pilot could endure would literally crush a Rauwryhr’s ribs.

 “Still…” he mused as they paused to watch a white-tipped shark meander lazily by under the floor.
 “That’s a surmountable problem, I’m sure.
 Small craft aren’t really my field of expertise, but as I understand it it’s kinetic energy that wins fights.
 With the right training and equipment…”